10 Things Parents Should Know Before Applying to Harvard University

 It’s full of many like-minded young people who are exploring their academic interests, meeting new people, exploring personal interests, and – perhaps most importantly – developing into the person they’ll be moving forward.
 Every day, students have an excellent opportunity to chart their future path on a course of their choosing with the support and opportunities provided at Harvard University.

-There’s no denying the sacrifice parents make when sending their students to an Ivy League school.
-As one of the most sought after universities in the country, these schools come with expensive price tags.
+There’s no denying the sacrifice parents make when sending their students to an Ivy League school or applying to Harvard university As one of the most sought-after universities in the country, these schools come with expensive price tags.
 And Harvard University, arguably the most popular among Ivy League schools, isn’t an exception to this rule.

 For the 2020-2021 school year, the tuition is $49,653.
 When room, board, and other fees are thrown into the equation, the total cost is $72,391.
 While this rate is certainly among the more expensive in the country, parents and students have to understand the trade-off that’s being made.
 By attending the oldest institution of higher learning in the United States, students are met with unparalleled opportunities for both academic progress and professional development.